williamgrimes/williamgrimes.github.io/essays/bitcoin_paper_companion.md

 Don't worry if this doesn't make sense to you at this stage, I recommend getting familiar with the following cryptographic and networking concepts, and then re-reading the abstract.
 Note proof-of-work is not introduced here since it is discussed at length later.

 <p id="fn1"><b>Peer-to-peer</b>: a fundamental design feature of Bitcoin is that it is built as a peer-to-peer (P2P) network, as opposed to a client-server network.
 In a client-server architecture communication is usually to and from a central server providing resources.
 A P2P network is a distributed architecture, in which nodes are both conumers and suppliers of resources, removing the need for a centralised authority.
-In the case of Bitcoin a network designed for the transfer of value a centralised authority would be provided by a financial institution.
+In the case of Bitcoin a network designed for the transfer of value a centralised authority would be represented by a bank or financial institution.
 The use of P2P networks first became widely popular with music sharing applications such as Napster, and then through file sharing with BitTorrent.

 <div style="margin-left: auto;margin-right: auto;text-align: justify;-ms-text-justify: distribute-all-lines;text-justify: distribute-all-lines;">
     <a style="vertical-align:top; display:inline-block; *display:inline; zoom:1;">